The camera is an instrument that teaches people how to see without a camera.

 Dr. Thomas facilitates Mindful Photography Reflection Groups that offer a safe and accessible space to creatively explore, express, and share one’s experience through the practice of mindful photography and journal writing.
 Participants have the opportunity to engage in an open discussion and reflect on their experience with other participants in the group.
 Participants learn how a photographic image might act as a symbol or metaphor for something that is beyond the subject photographed.
 And, how a photograph can serve as a record of that very moment, experience, and event of something in front of the camera, a spontaneous symbol.

 Minor White (1984) described a photographic equivalent as such:

 If the individual viewer realizes that for him what he sees in a picture corresponds to something within himself—that is, the photograph mirrors something in himself—then his experience is some degree of Equivalence.”

 Through the use of the camera participants learn to see in ways that can enhance perception and creativity, while grounding them through life transitions and experiences.
 They are invited to reflect on the qualities of their own unique journey and share at their comfort level.
 Through learning, practicing and sharing in this process participants gain confidence, awareness, and acceptance, while increasing their capacity to draw personal meaning through experience.

-The following image was created by Janet while on her mindful photo walk reflecting on her role as a caregiver for her husband with ALS:
+This image was created by Janet while on her mindful photo walk reflecting on her role as a caregiver for her husband with ALS.